 The radio/cassette unit fitted as standard or optional equipment may be equipped with a built-in security code, to deter thieves.
 If the power source to the unit is cut, the anti-theft system will activate.
 Even if the power source is immediately reconnected, the radio/cassette unit will not function until the correct security code has been entered.
-Therefore, if you do not know the correct security code for the radio/cassette unit do not disconnect either of the battery terminals, or remove the radio/cassette unit from the vehicle.
+Therefore, if you do not know the correct security code for the radio/cassette unit do not disconnect either of the battery terminals, or remove the radio/cassette unit from the vehicle the instructions provided with the radio/cassette player or vehicle handbook.